huang12zheng/Dart-Data-Class-Generator/README.md

 You can customize the generator to only generate the functions you want in your settings file.

+* `dart_data_class_generator.quick_fixes`: If true, enables quick fixes to quickly generate data classes or specific methods only.
 * `dart_data_class_generator.fromMap.default_values`: If true, checks if a field is null when deserializing and provides a non-null default value.
 * `dart_data_class_generator.constructor.default_values`: If true, generates default values for the constructor.
 * `dart_data_class_generator.constructor.required`: If true, generates @required annotation for every constructor parameter.
 Note: The generator wont generate default values for the constructor if enabled!